serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

 3. From a user base point of view, Pythran bug tracker is very active and receives bug reports from academical and industrial users.

+The same attention to software quality has also been paid to develop Transonic, which has a similar testing infrastructure.

 Direct and potential impacts
 ****************************